-Of all the types of clothing on the market today, the one that truly represents what soft shell should be about is the shelled micro pile jacket.
+Of all the types of clothing on the market today, the one that truly represents what soft-shell should be about is the shelled micropile jacket.
 This type of top has been around now for over a decade, with Marmot being the first company to introduce such a piece with their Driclime pullover.
-The reason this type of top is so perfect is because the equation between weight and performance is so high with these pieces, although often now thicker than a base layer, actually replacing base, mid and shell, even in active sub zero conditions.
+The reason this type of top is so perfect is that the equation between weight and performance is so high with these pieces, although often now thicker than a base layer, actually replacing base, mid and shell, even inactive sub-zero conditions.

 HOW THEY WORK

-The heart of this clothing is its polyester micro pile interior which is, considering its weight, high volume but low density and hydrophobic, meaning it’s warm for its low weight, but also retains very little moisture, meaning there isn’t a lot for sweat or moisture to cling to.
-The micro pile surface is a perfect wicking surface as the actual surface contact is minimal.
-This means that when the fabric is damp it feels dry because the body is able to dry the micro pile ‘spikes’ almost instantly and even if the moisture level gets too high that the body’s unable to dry these spikes, it will still be able to warm the wet tip to body temperature, giving the illusion that they are dry (remember that the actual body contact with these spikes is much lower than the actual surface area of the top).
+The heart of this clothing is its polyester micropile interior which is, considering its weight, high volume but low density and hydrophobic, meaning it’s warm for its low weight, but also retains very little moisture, meaning there isn’t a lot of sweat or moisture to cling to.
+The micropile surface is a perfect wicking surface as the actual surface contact is minimal.
+This means that when the fabric is damp it feels dry because the body is able to dry the micropile ‘spikes’ almost instantly and even if the moisture level gets too high that the body’s unable to dry these spikes, it will still be able to warm the wet tip to body temperature, giving the illusion that they are dry (remember that the actual body contact with these spikes is much lower than the actual surface area of the top).

 HOW BEST TO EMPLOY IT

-Ideally this type of clothing should be used next to the skin, the reason being that that way you can vent it most effectively, meaning you can maintain your comfort level most effectively.
-If climbing in hot conditions you may want to either carry, or wear underneath your top, a very thin base layer, as this
+Ideally, this type of clothing should be used next to the skin, the reason being that way you can vent it most effectively, meaning you can maintain your comfort level most effectively.
+If climbing in hot conditions you may want to either carry or wear underneath your top, a very thin base layer, as this

 gives you something to wear when it’s roasting.

-This clothing is a perfect high performance base layer to be worn under a thicker soft shell as its warmth is equivalently double the weight in fleece due to its ability to create this stable core microclimate.
+This clothing is a perfect high-performance base layer to be worn under a thicker soft-shell as its warmth is equivalently double the weight in fleece due to its ability to create this stable core microclimate.
 It’s also a great component in a traditional base layering system as its slick shell reduces binding between the layers making movement much easier.
-The hood can be worn under a helmet, creating a vital windbreak in stormy weather giving great visibility without the need of a huge hood or balaclava.
+The hood can be worn under a helmet, creating a vital windbreak in stormy weather giving great visibility without the need for a huge hood or balaclava.